What Motivates You Interview Question: 6 Steps to Answer It

 When considering what motivates you, you need to first get a solid grasp on what the word “motivate” means.
 The circumstances or factors that drive you forward to complete tasks may be entirely different from the person sitting next to you.
 Because of this, you need to think about your unique skills, ambition, expectations, wants, and needs.

-What is your own personal mission?
+What is your own ?
 Do you dream of making a difference in your community through teaching our future leaders while they’re children?
 Or, do you want to get involved with local politics to make an impact that can go into effect today?
-What excites you?
+What excites you? personal mission

 In order for your self-assessment to be effective, you have to consider your professional values, interests, and personality type.
 Your professional values encompass the beliefs and objectives that are significant to you.
 This may include job security, prestige, the ability to make your own schedule, working in collaboration with a team, or anything else that you believe is important.

 What are your deal breakers for accepting a job?
 Is it the commute time, having a sense of camaraderie among your co-workers, or maybe having the ability to work from home?
 Knowing your deal breakers will help you realize what your values are, and keeping your professional values in mind will increase your chance of being satisfied in your job.

 Knowing your interests and passions is also a critical component to figuring out what motivates you because your interests can help you determine the type of work that you would and would not want to do.
 Your interests and passions are what drive you forward.